molokatanPrivate/advanced-item-crafting/README.md

 For Perks you can check out descriptions when clicking the info icon (i).

 ### Selected Items
-When you select items, you get a (short) overview of its buff.
+When you select items, you get a (short) overview of its buffs.
 For Perk Items it will show a list of all perks and rolls in the description section.

 When selecting Epic Items, a new Panel will be shown.